michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.5.8 - 05/09/2021 =
+- Fixed a bug that unit custom text was inserted for RSS and JSON outputs which resulted in validation errors.

 = 4.5.7 - 05/03/2021 =
 - Tweaked the `List` template to adjust layout and font sizes for mobile screens.